MatrixManAtYrService/dotSprinkler/README.md

 License
 -------

 This software is provided as is (aren't most things?).
 The only "particular purpose" it is warrantied to be "fit" for is taking up space in memory somewhere.
-You can do whatever you like with it, but if you redistribute it you should remove any references to the original author so that spooks from the future can't use them to track him down in the event that dotSprinkles grows up to become Skynet.
+You can do whatever you like with it, but if you redistribute it you should remove any references to the original author so that spooks from the future can't use them to track him down in the event that dotSprinkler grows up to become Skynet.
 Also, please don't encourage its growing up to become Skynet.